electron/electron/docs/api/global-shortcut.md

 the registered shortcut is pressed by the user.

 When the accelerator is already taken by other applications, this call will silently fail.
 This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

+### `globalShortcut.registerAll(accelerators, callback)`

+* `accelerators` String[] - an array of [Accelerator](accelerator.md)s.
+* `callback` Function

+Registers a global shortcut of all `accelerator` items in `accelerators`.
+The `callback` is called when any of the registered shortcuts are pressed by the user.

+When a given accelerator is already taken by other applications, this call will silently fail.
+This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.